It all began in Grandma's kitchen...

 Combining nature and food

 When I went to university I discovered a whole raft of new ingredients and an army of hungry fellow students who loved my dinners.
 Our student house was one of the first Bristol customers of Riverford organic farm's weekly veg box deliveries.
 I can still remember the smell of those vegetables - they instilled in me the importance of quality ingredients grown with love for their superior taste.
-I've sought out organic food producers and suppliers ever since.
+I've sought out organic food growers ever since and love nothing more than exploring organic farms, gardens, greenhouses and allotments where fresh fruit, veg and herbs are grown.

 The young environmentalist